 Can solo and small firms afford to pay to play when it comes to search engine marketing?
-We’ve seen a significant amount of press recently regarding the high cost associated with running SEM search campaigns promoting legal services on Google (where ‘attorney’ and ‘lawyer’ are the fourth and sixth most expensive keywords, respectively) and Bing (where they ranked first and second.)
-While the dollar amounts in the links above are somewhat sensationalized, the costs associated with bidding for a single click around legal terms are still often in excess of $10.
+We’ve seen a significant amount of press recently regarding the high cost associated with running SEM search campaigns promoting legal services on Google (where ‘attorney’ and ‘lawyer’ are the fourth and sixth most expensive keywords, respectively).
+The costs associated with bidding for a single click around legal terms are often in excess of $10.
 What’s spoken about less frequently is why.

 A reasonable conversion rate based on industry standards is 3% so for every 100 clicks we will sell three sets of headphones.
 If you reverse-engineer this and create a formula for your ad spend, you should pay no more than $20 for every 33 clicks (or $0.60 per click.)
 Although you’ll find a spread of actual bids in the pricing of our keywords we want the average to be in the $0.60 range, otherwise the campaigns will not even break even.